Priyanka142806/Py-Scripts/README.md

 ## Introduction

 This project aims to simplify and guide the learners towards the world of automation.
-All the scripts in this repository can be found under the ``scripts`` directory.
-To add your contributions to this project and grab the opportunity, Then lets start with this repository.
-This repository consist a list of awesome `Terminal-Based` script projects.
+This repository consist a list of awesome `Terminal-Based` script projects which  can be accesssed from  the ``scripts`` directory.
-If you are looking to make your contribution, follow the steps below.
+So if you are looking to make some exciting open source contribution using python , you are at the right place.
 </br>
 If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/)